 The tunnel abandonment work had to be completed during the winter, and while one of the two affected buildings was occupied.
 The non-occupied building was also in the process of asbestos abatement and a full gut renovation.

-Due to the plumbing run through the tunnels, an excavatable grout was required.
-Also, grout had to be low exotherm in order to not affect the new PVC plumbing.
+Due to the plumbing running through the tunnels, an excavatable grout was required.
+Also, the grout had to be low exotherm in order to not affect the new PVC plumbing.

 CJGeo proposed polyurethane grouting for the tunnel abandonment.
 Polyurethane grouting can be performed in any weather, is low exotherm, and can be placed in very thick lifts.
 The specific grout chosen was a low exotherm bulk void filling polyurethane.